Top Paris activities

 Read more

-Pont de la Concorde (Pass By)
+Pont de la Concorde (pass by)

 Pont de la Concorde was built using stones from the former Bastille prison after it was famously stormed during the French Revolution in 1789.
 It leads to the Palais Bourbon on your right, seat of the National Assembly, and to your left to the Place de la Concorde.